firas-ben-hmida/Learniverse/README.md

 - Admin dashboard to ban users based on complaints
 - Complaint management system

+### 🤖 Smart Complaint Module
+- Implementation of a **complaint resolution module** to assist users in resolving issues through an integrated **AI-powered chatbot**.
+- Offers powerful tools for administrators including **search, sorting, pagination, filtering, notifications**, and **statistical analysis** to efficiently manage complaints.
+- Developed **two AI models** using **Python (Anaconda)** and **Jupyter Notebook**:
+  - A **response suggestion model** to automatically propose replies based on complaint content
+  - A **prohibited language detection model** to flag and handle inappropriate or unacceptable words in submissions
+- Both models are integrated into the platform using a **Flask REST API**, allowing real-time interaction between the application and the AI services.

 ### 📚 Content & Engagement
 - 📌 **Courses**: Users can browse and enroll in structured online courses
 - 🏆 **Competitions**: Periodic challenges to encourage learning through gamification